viiviiwa/IDEA9103_VYAO0032/README.md

-# IDEA9103 -
+# IDEA9103 -  TutGroup-D
-## Tutorial 3 - Group-D
-VYAO0032
+## VYAO0032

-Instructions on interaction
+### Instructions on interaction :

-This approach is Audio based.
-What properties animated?
-References?
-Short technical
+Click the play button below the bull and wait for the music

+### Animation
+The main driver of this submission is Audio.
+The geometric shapes change size depending on the frequency of the audio.

+### References

+### Techincal